Alan Bean: How to Build a Team and Leveraged Income with MLM

 I restarted my blog, due to a hacker, but currently have about 80 posts, and this blog has been running just over a year.
-Traffic alters daily, from around 100 to about 250 on busy days.
+Traffic varies daily, from around 100 page views to about 250 visitors on busy days.

 You have quite a lot of videos on YouTube.
 How has video helped your Brand and do you generate traffic or leads with it?

 YouTube is an essential tool, and yes , it brands you.
 But what it also does is let people see who you are, while helping others.
 A YouTube video can be recorded years ago, and generate a lead for you today.